iniburhan/project-master/README.md

 # project-master
-create project master for CRUD template
+create project master for CRUD template with Laravel